jundalisay/spblist/content/en/material/age-universe.md

 This is because Einstein used the speed of light as the measuring rod for space.
 Since spacetime is one being, then light also measures time.

 Therefore, the age of something is determined by its light.
-However, this is totally wrong because the Spacetime Elemenet (Spatial Layer in Superphysics) is superior to Electromagnetism (Radiant Layer).
+However, this is totally wrong because  Spacetime (called the '2nd Element' in Cartesian Physics and 'Spatial Layer' in our Superphysics) is superior to Electromagnetism (called the 1st Element in Cartesian Physics and the Radiant Layer in Superphysics).

-It would be like using a janitor as the benchmark to judge the merits of a CEO or executive.
-A good CEO is one that cleans toilets spotlessly and wipes all the windows clearly.
+It would be like using a janitor as the benchmark to judge the merits of a CEO or executive -- a good CEO is one who cleans toilets spotlessly and wipes all the windows clearly.

-In Physics, this manifests as the lowest Material Layer (3rd Element to Descartes) as being the highest principle.
+In Physics, this manifests as the Strong Force (called the 3rd Element by Descartes and the Material Layer in Superphysics) as being the highest principle.
 This leads to the Big Bang Theory which states that the universe came from a material singularity.
 From that singularity emerged spacetime and light.

 <!-- The spectra reveal that these primeval galaxies are extremely metal poor, have masses between 107 and a few times 108
 solar masses, and young ages..
 These findings demonstrate the rapid emergence of the first generations of galaxies at cosmic dawn. -->